-I'm a big fan of hot breakfasts, especially in winter when I crave something hot and hearty to kick off the day.
-One of my favorite hot breakfasts since high school is a bowl of brown rice and kidney beans topped with a fried egg.
-My dad used to make these breakfast bowls on weekends, and in recent years, I've kicked the bowl up a notch.
+We are big fans of hot breakfasts, especially in winter when we crave something hot and hearty to kick off the day.
+One of our favorite hot breakfasts is a bowl of brown rice and kidney beans topped with a fried egg.

 Gather the ingredients.